TheHosh/Shipment-Manager-196D/README.md

 1. Start the React Application

-In the project directory, run:
+In the project directory (supply-chain-ui), run:

 ```bash
 npm start